“We can’t just leave her!” Peter shouted.

 “Whoa!”
 Her hands shot out to either side.
 “Whoa!
 What the hell is—”

-Bitefighter held up his whiteboard: Hands by your sides, please!
+Bitefighter held up his little whiteboard: Hands by your sides, please!

-Eun hugged her arms to her chest.
-Her eyes widened and her lips parted as her seat underwent a series of Transformer-worthy folds.
+Eun hugged both arms to her chest.
+Her eyes widened as her seat underwent a series of Transformer-worthy folds.
 A few seconds later, her chair extended through the bottom of the car, into a circuitry-threaded dome made of beta-amyloid glass.

 Peter glanced down at her.
 “You okay?” he called.